Gunsite Academy: American Pistol Institute (1976–1992)

 Gunsite was founded by Jeff Cooper as the American Pistol Institute (API) in 1976 in order to teach the modern technique of shooting.
 The modern technique is a method of use of the handgun for self-defense.
 The technique uses a two-handed grip of the pistol, which brings the pistol to eye-level, so that the sights may be used to aim the pistol at one's assailant.
 Prior to the founding of API, Cooper had traveled the world providing training in the modern technique to security teams such as those protecting heads of state, prominent politicians and wealthy individuals.
 The facilities at Gunsite allowed Cooper to teach the technique to a much wider audience.
 At that time the firearms training school industry did not exist.

 Cooper developed similar doctrines in the use of the rifle and shotgun and these courses were also taught at Gunsite.
 These included the basic rifle course as well as courses designed for those hunting dangerous game, Cooper being a keen hunter himself.
 After the introduction of the rifle and shotgun courses, the school's name was changed to Gunsite Training Center.

 From the beginning, the objective of Gunsite was firearms education.
 Originally, the courses at Gunsite were numbered (250, 270, 499) because they were assigned units by the University of Phoenix as part of their program.
 Over the years increasingly advanced and complex courses were offered (with correspondingly higher numbers) for those taking study of the use of firearms to higher levels.
 Cooper named a number of individuals as "Shooting Masters."

 Gunsite Training Center (1992–1999)

 In 1992 Cooper sold the American Pistol Institute.
 Under the new owner the instruction shifted away from modern technique as taught by Cooper, both in content and quality and the school was not well regarded.
 Cooper dissociated himself from the school.
 During this time Cooper held classes occasionally at the National Rifle Association of America's Whittington Center in New Mexico and other locations.

 To distinguish between the two schools, graduates of the American Pistol Institute as it was owned by Cooper pre-1992 refer to this institution as "Orange Gunsite" and to the subsequent operation post-1992 as "Grey Gunsite".
-This is because when Cooper school sold the school its color scheme was changed from orange to grey.
+This is because when Cooper sold the school its color scheme was changed from orange to grey.